jerryhgladinet/docs/admin/source/chapter03.rst

     TENANT MANAGER

-You can also access other important settings from this context menu **(2)**: Force full scan for storage quota usage, Change Tenant Admin Password, Edit Existing Default Storage and Delete Tenant.
+You can also access other important settings from this context menu **(2)**:

+ - Manage Tenant
+ - Force full scan for storage quota usage,
+ - Change Tenant Admin Password,
+ - Edit Existing Default Storage and Delete Tenant.
+ - Delete Tenant

+**Manage Tenant**

+This will drill deeper into the per-tenant management page view.

 **Force full scan for storage quota usage**